TimMonko/napari-ndev/README.md

 For development use the `[dev]` optional libraries.
 You may also like to install `[docs]` and `[testing]` to verify your changes.
 However, `tox` will test any pull requests.
 You can also install `[dev-all]` to get all three of these dev dependencies.

 ----------------------------------

+The wide breadth of this plugin's scope is only made possible by the amazing libraries and plugins from the python and napari community, especially [Robert Haase](https://github.com/haesleinhuepf).

 This [napari] plugin was generated with [Cookiecutter] using [napari]'s [cookiecutter-napari-plugin] template.